 With nature closing down all around we can be forgiven for believing our work in our gardens has come to an end.
 Yet in truth, this is one of the busiest times of the year.
 You need to prepare your garden for the coming winter months and also for next spring.

-Besides tidying up your borders, cutting down dead perennials, and gathering fallen leaves and debris, now is a great time to plant young shrubs to give them the dormant days of winter to settle down before the next growing season.
+It’s time to tidy your borders, cutting down dead perennials, gather fallen leaves and debris.
+Also, it is now is a great time to plant young shrubs to give them the dormant days of winter to settle down before the next growing season.
 At this time of the year the earth is still very warm from the long summer days allowing you to continue planting until the first frosts.
 This includes your spring bulbs, wallflowers and roses.
 If you want some help with your autumn garden call our Garden Maintenance Team

 Don’t know what to do with all your fallen leaves?
 If you have a hidden space in a corner of your garden you can make your own compost by placing the leaves under wire netting, or even burying them in a hole to rot down for a couple of years.